CareDailyAI/docs/synthetic_apis/trends.md

 ### `trends_recently` Example

-This shows the average trends over the past 7 days, for comparison with entries from `trends_weekly`.
+This shows the average trends over the past 7 days (ending yesterday), for comparison with entries from `trends_weekly`.
+It is a non-time-series state variable, recalculated once per day after midnight.
+It is not updated while occupants are definitely absent from the home.

 ```
 {